Musty23456/Almus-Studio-3/README.md

 project's actual length.
 It is a genuinely useful DAW foundation, not a finished professional one — see
-[Known limitations](#known-limitations-be-technically-honest) below before you rely on it for real work.
+[Known limitations](#known-limitations-be-technically-honest) below before you rely on it for real work..

 ## Why these technologies